 Making Your Own Changes

 As your retirement plans change, you can also “Adjust Retirement.”
 Blooom uses your target retirement date as part of the algorithm.
-If you decide to retire early or stay in the workforce a few more years, be sure to update that information so your allocations are as targeted as possible.
+If you decide to retire early or stay in the workforce a few more years, be sure to update that information so your asset allocation is as targeted as possible.

 Is Blooom Worth It?